undead404/you-must-hear/docs/tags/emo.md

 Last updated: <time datetime="2025-10-29T03:10:39.912Z">Wed Oct 29 2025 05:10:39 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Emo is a rock subgenre characterized by confessional lyrics exploring intense emotions, often featuring dynamic shifts between soft verses and explosive choruses.
+Emerging from punk in the 1980s, it peaked in the 2000s with theatrical aesthetics and fashion.
+Modern emo blends with hip-hop and alternative styles.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |